mowispace/react-native-logs/README.md

 ### Config options

 All params are optional and will take default values if not passed.
-Each levels has its "level" power and all the level with lower power then the setted one (config.level) wil not be shown.
+Each level has its level power and all the level with lower power then the setted one (config.level) wil not be shown.

 ```javascript
 import { logger, chromeConsoleAsyncTransport } from "react-native-logs"